• Hong Kong Outdoors

 Kowloon Park

-This park is worth a visit for relatively easy birdwatching, with residents including Koel, Black-faced Laughingthrush, Magpie Robin, Black-necked Starling, Japanese White-eye, White-rumped Munia and Red-billed Blue Magpie.
-It's a bit like an oasis in the city, and attracts winter visitors and passage migrants such as thrushes, flycatchers, and warblers (sometimes, individuals of normally shy species can be relatively easy to see here - these have included wonderfully "tame" White's Thrush, Red-tailed Robin, Asian Stubtail and Siberian Rubythroat).
+This park is/was worth a visit for relatively easy birdwatching, with residents including Koel, Black-faced Laughingthrush, Magpie Robin, Black-necked Starling, Japanese White-eye, White-rumped Munia and Red-billed Blue Magpie.
+It’s a bit like an oasis in the city, and attracts winter visitors and passage migrants such as thrushes, flycatchers, and warblers (sometimes, individuals of normally shy species can be relatively easy to see here – in years gone by, these have included wonderfully “tame” White’s Thrush, Red-tailed Robin, Asian Stubtail and Siberian Rubythroat).

 White'sThrushThe Peak (Victoria Peak) on HK Island affords a chance to combine birding with sightseeing.
-If you stroll up Mount Austin Road from the Peak Tram station, you should enjoy classic views of the city and Victoria Harbour (weather and smog permitting!); as well as birding in woods and gardens that hold species including Blue Magpie, Violet Whistling Thrush, and more elusive Black-throated Laughingthrush and Rufous-necked Scimitar-Babbler.
-There's also a chance of interesting migrants and winter visitors, such as White's Thrush.
+If you stroll up Mount Austin Road from the Peak Tram station, you should enjoy classic views of the city and Victoria Harbour (weather and smog permitting!); as well as birding in woods and gardens including Victoria Peak Garden that hold species including Blue Magpie, Violet Whistling Thrush, and more elusive Black-throated Laughingthrush, Greater Necklaced Laughingthrush and Rufous-necked Scimitar-Babbler.
+There’s also a chance of interesting migrants and winter visitors, such as White’s Thrush.

-UplandPipitThe upper reaches of Hong Kong's highest mountain, Tai Mo Shan, hold few species, but there are specialities, notably Upland Pipit (left), Chinese Babax, Vinous-throated Parrotbill and Large Grass-Warbler (none of which can be guaranteed; indeed, by 2006, possible that the babax has become locally extinct).
-Also very good for Chinese Francolin.
+UplandPipitThe upper reaches of Hong Kong’s highest mountain, Tai Mo Shan, hold few species, but there are specialities, notably Upland Pipit (left; now harder to find here), Vinous-throated Parrotbill and Chinese Grassbird (endemic to south China, and barely known outside Hong Kong; yet tough to see in HK too; become harder of late).
+Also good for Chinese Francolin.
 Though all are resident, they are most readily found when singing in spring and early summer; note, however, that the weather can be grim here, so try to pick a fine day for a visit.

 To cover this area, it's best to head to the barrier on the road to the summit (there's a small car park here), then walk up this road.
 Soon after a couple of uphill zigzags, there's a rough track to the right, which leads to a path into a small, wooded valley that's good for Red-billed Leiothrix, with the chance of other HK montane birds such as Brown-flanked and Russet bush-warblers (though you might hear but not see these warblers).